-Currently the German state of North Rhine-Westphalia has the most first-time asylum applications, followed by Bavaria and Baden-Württemberg.
+Currently the German state of North Rhine-Westphalia has the most first-time asylum applications, followed by Bavaria and Lower Saxony.
 Decisions regarding asylum applications in Germany are regulated by the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge or BAMF).
 These decisions include granting legal status as a refugee, subsidiary protection and rejection.
-As of 2020, most of those applying for asylum in Germany were from Syria, Iraq and Afghanistan.
+As of 2022, most of those applying for asylum in Germany were from Syria, Afghanistan and Iraq.

 While the number of refugees arriving in Germany may change depending on developments both in their home countries and German, as well as European, asylum procedures, the situation is a long-term one and requires budget planning from the government for several years ahead.
 This has already been put in place, with expenditure including various aspects.
 Among them, ongoing financing for constantly necessary admission and registration procedures, as well as support for German states and municipalities accommodating refugees.

 This text provides general information.
 Statista assumes no